A Guide to Dining Room Chair Styles

 Shaker Style Dining Chairs

-Shaker style is typically very simple.
+Shaker style dining chairs are typically very simple.
 When adding a Contemporary two-tone, two-wood finish, however, our classic Shaker Aragon Fan Back Chair is both chic and simple.
 The broad top rail in this chair is Elm in Burnished Honey stain leading down to the fan back.
 Slats of the back and all darker pieces of this chair are Brown Maple.
 The steam bent slats are curved for superior lumbar support.When buying chairs, note if the description indicates period correct construction or lumbar support.
 Period correct pieces will have a straight back.
 The trademark detail of Shaker style is the splayed or saber leg.
 This curving identifier, juxtaposed against a straight apron, catches the eye and assists in eclectic design.
 When table and chair legs complement each other, you have a winning combination.

 Classic Style Dining Chairs

 At Countryside, we use our Classic Dining Chair category quite broadly.
 Traditional, Early American, and even some Old World dining chairs land within this style.
 The distinctive characteristic of many of our Classic dining chairs is the turned leg.
 Using a lathe, these beautiful works of art are handmade with the precision and artistry for which our Amish craftsmen are known.
 Dimensions of an arm chair typically account for the distance from the outer edges of each arm.
 Sitting space will typically be what is measured for the side chair.

 Queen Anne Style Dining Chairs